Advanced Engineering Design MSc

 Fees quoted are per annum and are subject to an annual increase.

-Entry RequirementsA UK first or second class Honours degree or equivalent internationally recognised qualification usually in mechanical engineering or a related discipline.
-Other qualifications and relevant experience will be assessed on an individual basis.
+Entry RequirementsA UK first or second class Honours degree or equivalent internationally recognised qualification in engineering or appropriate science and technology discipline.

 English Language Requirements